vizdotlife/vizdotlife.github.io/_pages/my-short-videos.md

 image: '/images/sleek-dreams-header.jpg'
 ---

-Here's a compilation of videos created on my new YouTube channel.
+I hope you enjoy some of my new short animations and art collection compilations.
+More to come soon!

 {% include youtubePlayer.html id=page.SleekDreams %}